 This is a self-paced online course divided into six modules with built-in exercises to put what you've learned into practice.
 The virtual format allows for flexibility to learn during your own time.
-Continuing Medical Education (CME) credits are available upon the completion of this course.
+Continuing credits (CE) are available upon the completion of this course.

 Earn a Certificate from UIUC

 The University of Illinois Urbana-Champaign is a leader in the field of artificial intelligence research and renowned for its teaching excellence.
 The AI in Medicine certificate program was designed through an interdisciplinary partnership between the department of bioengineering at The Grainger College of Engineering, the Carle Illinois College of Medicine the University of Illinois College of Veterinary Medicine to deliver exceptional course quality and empower medical professionals.

 What You'll Learn

 Medical professionals with a foundational knowledge of artificial intelligence will be better equipped to partner with computer science professionals, interact with vendors, advance healthcare delivery, improve patient care and, ultimately - shape the future of medicine.